-Gaby Landen has since 2003 been volunteer chairperson of ver.di’s national committee on tourism, leisure and well-being.
+From 2003 to 2019, Gaby Landen was the voluntary chairwoman of the federal specialist group for tourism, leisure and well-being in the ver.di trade union.
 At ver.di she is committed to the concerns of all workers in the tourism sector and works to ensure humane and social working conditions for all employees, trainees and interns in the entire tourism sector.
 This is a difficult task in the sector, as many employers deteriorate social conditions and lower salaries by bypassing labour agreements.

 Response & Ability, Vienna